-Adrian has held the Buchanan Chair of Genetics at the University of Edinburgh since 1990 and is a member of the Wellcome Trust Centre for Cell Biology.
-He graduated in biochemistry from the University of Sussex in 1968 and obtained his PhD at Edinburgh University; subsequent roles included Senior Scientist at the newly-founded Institute for Molecular Pathology in Vienna.
-He was a governor of the Wellcome Trust from 2000-2010 and is currently a trustee of Cancer Research UK.
+Adrian has held the Buchanan Chair of Genetics at the University of Edinburgh since 1990 and is a member of the Wellcome Centre for Cell Biology.
+He graduated in biochemistry from the University of Sussex in 1968 and obtained his PhD at Edinburgh University.
+He subsequently held research positions at the MRC Mammalian Genome Unit and the Institute for Molecular Pathology in Vienna.
+He was a governor of Wellcome from 2000-2010, a trustee of Cancer Research UK from 2010-2016 and is currently chair of the Scientific Advisory Boards of the Gurdon Institute (Cambridge) and the Francis Crick Institute.
 He received a knighthood in 2014.

-Adrian's awards include the Louis-Jeantet Prize for Medicine, the Gairdner International Award, the BBVA Frontiers of Knowledge Award and the Shaw Prize in Life Science and Medicine.
+Adrian's awards include the Louis-Jeantet Prize for Medicine, the Gairdner International Award, the Shaw Prize in Life Science and Medicine and the Brain Prize.